The-Marcy-Lab-School-Assignments/swe-2-2-classes-joshuacakinyemi-collab/src/short-response.md

 Identify what the mistake is, explain why it is a problem, and suggest a way to fix it.

 ## Response 4

+The mistake is in the **listSecrets()** method.
+The problem is that it is returning a private array, which will **expose** it, giving the code outside the function access to the array.
+In order to avoid exposing the array, you need to make a copy of the array by making it a **rest array**.